dqc/google-homepage/README.md

 google-homepage
 ===============

 Recreation of the Google homepage.
-Website: www.theodinproject.com
+First clone of Google.